Subscribe to the Newsletter

 Although Conception Vessel points 4 and 6 are probably used more often, this is a greater point where indicated.
-For example, Conception Vessel 4 is a main point for nourishing Yin, but the name of this point, Yin Crossing or Intersection, shows how it harnesses the other two most Yin channels (the Kidney and Penetrating channels).
+For example, Conception Vessel 4 is a main point for nourishing Yin.
+But the name of this point, Yin jiao meaning Yin Crossing or Intersection, shows how it harnesses the other two most Yin channels (the Kidney and Penetrating channels).

-For example, in menopausal flushes, where there is no overall Qi deficiency or yin deficiency, this might be the better point.
+For example, in menopausal flushes, where there is yin deficiency, this might be the better point.